The Marion Redevelopment & Housing Authority is a Section 8 and Public Housing Public Housing Agency in Marion, Virginia.

-As of March 31st, 2016 the Marion Redevelopment & Housing Authority manages 207 active Housing Choice Vouchers.
+As of the most recent VMS report, Marion Redevelopment & Housing Authority manages 199 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: